microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ## Step 4: Clean up resources

-Delete the resources that you created for this tutorial — the Microsoft 365 group, the access review schedule definition, and the test guest user.
+Delete the resources that you created for this tutorial: the Microsoft 365 group, the access review schedule definition, and the test guest.

 ### Delete the Microsoft 365 group